Earn up to $105,000 securing important information.

 As data breaches and intrusions make daily appearances in the news, it’s becoming clear that organizations of every size in every sector need skilled cybersecurity experts.
 Their need is an opportunity for you.

-Prepare for your cybersecurity career with a bachelor's degree from Utica College.
+Prepare for your cybersecurity career with a bachelor’s degree from Utica University.

-As an Information Security Analyst, you'll protect an organization's computer networks and systems by planning and carrying out security measures.
-You'll monitor security breaches, use protective software such as firewalls and data encryption, protect sensitive information, conduct penetration testing, and more.
-This position is one of the fastest-growing in cybersecurity, with 28 percent growth projected from 2016 to 2026, four times the national average.3
+As an Information Security Analyst, you’ll protect an organization’s computer networks and systems by planning and carrying out security measures.
+You’ll monitor security breaches, use protective software such as firewalls and data encryption, protect sensitive information, conduct penetration testing, and more.
+This position is one of the fastest-growing in cybersecurity, with 35 percent growth projected from 2021 to 2031, much faster than the national average.4

 Additional cybersecurity bachelor’s roles: